drix00/goElectron/CONTRIBUTING.md

 ### 5. Implement your fix or feature

 At this point, you're ready to make your changes!
 Feel free to ask for help;
-everyone is a beginner at first :smile_cat:
+everyone is a beginner at first.

 ### 6. View your changes with goElectron application